maplibre/martin/docs/src/martin-as-a-library.md

-# Re-use Martin as a library
+# Martin as a library

 Martin can be used as a standalone server, or as a library in your own Rust application.
 When used as a library, you can use the following features: